CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Where:

 - `serviceOid` is the Object Identifier of the service for which the signature is valid.
 - `validityPeriod` specifies the time period during which the signature is considered valid.
 The `start` and `end` fields MUST be expressed in Greenwich Mean Time (GMT) and MUST include seconds.
 Therefore, both times will follow the format `YYYYMMDDHHMMSSZ`.

-The signature metadata serves several key purposes:

-1. **Service binding:** Prevents signatures created for one service from being reused in another context.
-2. **Temporal scoping:** Allows signers to limit the validity period of signatures independent of certificate lifetimes.
-3. **Freshness indication:** Provides verifiers with information about when the signature was created.

-Verifiers MUST check that the signature metadata's service OID matches the expected service and that the verification time falls within the specified validity period.

-The validity period in the signature metadata is intersected with the validity periods of certificates and DNSSEC records to determine the overall validity period of the signature.
+Both the start and end times are inclusive, meaning the signature is valid at exactly the start time and remains valid until exactly the end time.

 # Signature Bundle

 The Signature Bundle is the primary artefact of the DomainAuth protocol, containing a digital signature and all the information needed to verify it offline.
-It is serialised using ASN.1 DER encoding with the following structure:
+It is serialised using ASN.1 with the following structure:

 ~~~~~~~
 SignatureBundle ::= SEQUENCE {